fireship-io/fireship.io/hugo/content/courses/stripe-js/_index.md

 - Manage Recurring Subscriptions
 - Metered Payments

+## Use Cases

+The course covers the following use-cases.

+- Stripe Checkout Sessions.
+- Payment Intents.
+One-time 3D secure Payments with Stripe Elements.
+- Customers & Setup Intents.
+Save a Card for future charges.
+- Subscriptions and Invoices.
+- Metered Billing.

+*All use-cases are integrated with Firebase Auth & Firestore, but can be easily swapped out with other auth providers and/or databases.

 ## Frontend Integrations

 The course demonstrates how to connect your backend payments API to a variety of popular JavaScript web frameworks, including: